openforis/sepal-doc/docs/source/modules/dwn/sdg_indicator.rst

 **Transition matrix for custom land cover legends**

 A custom transition matrix can be used in combination with the custom land cover legend.
-The matrix needs to be a comma-separated value (.csv) file in the following form:
+The matrix needs to be a .csv file in the following form:

 The first two columns, excluding the first two cells (:math:`a_{31}...a_{n1} \text{and } a_{32}...a_{n2}`), must contain class labels and pixel values for the initial land cover, respectively.